 What is an osteoid osteoma?

 An osteoid osteoma is a type of bone tumor.
-It is not cancer (benign).
+It isn't cancer (benign).
 It remains in the same place it starts.
-It will not spread to other bones or parts of your body.
+It won't spread to other bones or parts of your body.

 The center of an osteoid osteoma is the nidus.
-It consists of growing tumor cells, blood vessels, and cells that eventually form bone.
+It consists of growing tumor cells, blood vessels, and cells that over time form bone.
 A bony shell surrounds the nidus.